 Orders also arrived for a secondary attack vs. the Soviet 6th Guards Army as Air Support, and the New Model Tanks Deployed card could assist it.
 With their heels clicking in salute, the Axis maneuvered their units and set up their Battles.

 The Germans have paid dearly (through their card selections – keep in mind that cards are a resource, too, that must be managed carefully) to retain their Airborne Division on the Russian Front.
 This was the turn where it received orders to jump and earn its pay.
 Dropping on the Soviet stack including the 29th Army, the Axis attack there shaped up to be a raw 3:2, raised to 2:1 from the nearby German HQ Attack support (what wargamers would still call “pretty crappy odds”).

-And the Soviets did exactly that by rolling a lucky 6 and killing the Ju-88 unit outright while the Hs-129s pressed on to support the Battle.
-The Soviet P-39 essentially cancelled out the Panther’s bolt, so the Axis would be rolling only 2 Support dice in this Battle.
+And the Soviets did exactly that by rolling a lucky 6 and Abort the Ju-88 unit while the Hs-129s, Damaged, pressed on to support the Battle.
+The Soviet P-39 essentially canceled out the Panther’s bolt, so the Axis would be rolling only 2 Support dice in this Battle.

 But that’s not all!
 Because the German Paratroop Division landed, it not only chipped in its 2 Strength but also got to roll for airdrop “Surprise shifts.”
 With a Surprise Value of 3, a roll of 1, 2, or 3 would generate that many favorable shifts for the attacker.
 The Eagle landed with a perfect die roll of 3, adding three odds shifts to the Battle (raising the odds to 5:1 before the Support dice had their say)!

 Back at OKW, expectations rose after news of the surprise achieved by the German airdrop....